 WHAT WE KNOW

-You might begrudge chomping down on a hard clove during dinner, but the aromatic flower buds are useful for more than just adding a distinctive flair to dishes: cloves have extremely high antioxidant values.
-In fact, one study that evaluated food from around the world found that cloves have the most antioxidants per gram weight of all foods sampled.
+You might begrudge chomping down on a hard clove during dinner, but the aromatic flower buds are useful for more than just adding a distinctive flair to dishes.
+Cloves have extremely high antioxidant properties; in fact, one study that evaluated food from around the world found that cloves have the most antioxidants per gram weight of all foods sampled.

 While you might not start adding cloves to all of your meals, supplementing with the spice is ideal for those looking for a boost in antioxidants.

 Further research also suggests that cloves may be useful in the treatment of diabetes.
 Some studies have shown that the use of cloves can have a positive effect on complications due to diabetes and “normalize the lipid panel and also protect the kidney, liver and pancreas.”

 Cloves are also being studied for their anti-microbial properties and their use in oral health.